MolbioUnige/cakephp-phpwordview/README.md

 ## Troubleshooting

-A `Could not close zip file /tmp/PhpWord5gJC0Z` Exception might mean that there is a problem with the template.docx file.
+A `Could not close zip file /tmp/PhpWord5gJC0Z` Exception might mean that there is a problem with the template.docx file have incorrect line ending.
+This can be solved by specifying docx files as binary in the `.gitattributes` file.